skellis46/slipbox/somatics-body-awareness-transparencies project.md

 - Mehling's work on body awareness (phenomenology) is important: [[Mehling - Body Awareness a phenomenological inquiry into the common ground of mind-body therapies]] and also [[Mehling - If It All Comes Down to Bodily Awareness]]
 - are we talking about something different from body awareness? see [[definition of body awareness]] and [[five stages of development of body awareness]].
 And is there overlap with mindfulness practices, see for instance [[Perez-Pena et al - Mindfulness-Based Interventions and Body Awareness]].
 The second [[definition of body awareness#^797422]] is described by Todd and Aspell as being a "multidimensional definition of body awareness" -- but if I think about Transparencies it's actually the step after that ... it's saying something about the influence or effect of this body awareness on what is a creativity task?
 Big question: what kind of activity/task is Transparencies?
 - note that [[self-report measures of visceral awareness]] don't correlate with objective measures (my hunch here is the problem is with the objective measures)

+> Awareness of bodily sensations implies that information that is visceral (e.g., heart pounding) or somatic (e.g., muscle tension) in origin is critical for determining subjective emotional experience (Lakoff, 1987; Levenson, 1999) and may even be a proximate cause of emotional experience (James, 1884).
+(Jocelyn A. Sze, Anett Gyurak, Joyce W. Yuan, and Robert W. Levenson, Coherence Between Emotional Experience and Physiology: Does Body Awareness Training Have an Impact?)

 - list of body awareness scales ^5f1187
 	+ MAIA-II interoceptive awareness test
 	+ Body Vigilance Scale (see [[L.S.
 Merritt Millman - Online Structured DanceMovement Therapy Reduces Bodily Detachment in Depersonalization-Derealization Disorder]])